Reinaldo (footballer, born 1965)

-Reinaldo Almeida Lopes da Silva, known as Reinaldo (born 16 January 1965) is a former Portuguese football player.
+Reinaldo Almeida Lopes da Silva (born 16 January 1965), known as Reinaldo, is a Portuguese former footballer who played as a forward.
 He played 11 seasons and 231 games (scoring 42 goals) in the Primeira Liga for União de Leiria, Académica de Coimbra, Penafiel and Alcobaça.

-Club career
+Career

-He made his Primeira Liga debut for Alcobaça on 22 August 1982 as a late substitute in a 1–1 draw against Rio Ave.
+Reinaldo made his Primeira Liga debut for Alcobaça on 22 August 1982 as a late substitute in a 1–1 draw against Rio Ave.